-Information on bonuses was separated out, so even in special cases where a minimum annual bonus or 13th month salary is known, the monthly equivalent is NOT included in the adjusted salary.
+Adjusted Salary2 adds in assorted monetary benefits for employees who do not include in their reporting of gross salary.
+However, information on bonuses was separated out, so even in special cases where a minimum annual bonus or 13th month salary is known, the monthly equivalent is NOT included Adjusted Salary1.